patrickbucher/daily-haskell/diary.md

+# Day 32 (Mo, 2025-09-08)

+Now with a working `affectedCoordinates` under my belt, applying moves was very easy.
+One major lesson with Haskell so far is that you absolutely need to dissect the problem top-down and build up the solution bottom-up.
+I'm also glad that I worked through a good deal of SICP since my first serious encounter with Haskell five years ago.
+Sometimes, tail-recursive functions with accumulators are very useful, even if not necessary that often in Haskell.
+Unfortunately, pattern matching has no option for _pinning_, i.e. match against the values of existing bindings, at least not to my knowledge; this was my major misunderstanding when first implementing `affectedCoordinates`.
+But it's possible to work around that.

+Busy day today, I'll be thinking of what to implement next for Reversi.
+Probably it's interactive gameplay.

 # Day 31 (Su, 2025-09-07)

 Having been unable to figure out the issue with my `affectedCoordinates` implementation, I [reached out](https://discourse.haskell.org/t/reversi-applying-moves-with-case-of-and-pattern-matching/12922) to the Haskell community.
 As I expected, the compiler warnings pointed me into the right direction: I simply had a misconception about pattern matching.
 Having resolved that issue, the code works as expected.
 So I now only found a working solution for one of the hardest problems of the program, I only learned something about pattern matching.
 And my confidence towards compiler warnings also grew: Those messages can be really useful!